bitemyapp/learnhaskell/README.md

 ### Gentoo

-On Gentoo, you will want to install the Haskell platform through Portage.
-The package is likely masked, so you'll want to unmask it with something like so
+On Gentoo, you can install the individual components of the Haskell Platform through Portage.
+If you use `ACCEPT_KEYWORDS=arch` (as opposed to `ACCEPT_KEYWORDS=~arch`), `cabal-install` is likely to be masked, so you should probably run something like

-    echo ">=dev-haskell/haskell-platform-2013.2.0.0 ~amd64" >> /etc/portage/package.keywords
+    echo ">=dev-haskell/cabal-install-1.18.0.3 ~amd64" >> /etc/portage/package.keywords

-Once it's unmasked, run
+Replacing `amd64` with your architecture.
+Once that is done,

-    emerge --jobs --ask --verbose dev-haskell/haskell-platform
+    emerge --jobs --ask --verbose dev-lang/ghc dev-haskell/cabal-install dev-haskell/happy dev-haskell/alex

+Gentoo keeps a "stable" (read: old) version of `cabal-install` in the Portage tree, so you'll want to use `cabal-install` to install the more recent version.

+    cabal install cabal-install

 ### Mac OS X